 The roofline on the first Irish cottage was made by cutting individual shakes and gluing them to the roof.
 I made this stone cottage roof using the offcuts of one of the Tim Holtz Village rooftop dies.
 I just cut a line for each shingle and adhered the strip to the roof.
 It makes a much easier roof with a very similar effect.

-But the most appealing feature of the Irish Stone Cottage to me, anyway – it’s the stone surface.
+But the most appealing feature of the Irish Stone Cottage to me, anyway - it's the stone surface.
 I love the way it looks.
-I’ll have the tutorial up within a few days so you can see how to make a surface like this.
 It takes time, but I love this technique.

 This post is basically a photo post so I can show you the completed Irish Stone Cottage.

 I finally completed the PDF and SVG patterns for the Irish Cottage.
 They are available in my paperglitterglue library for free.
 Just sign up below to get access to the library.

 Follow the detailed photos on how I made this house in the Stone Texture tutorial.
 You can also find a free PDF of the Stone Texture Tutorial in the library as well.